ExpediaGroup/jetfuel/README.md

 ## Contributing

 We gladly accept contributions to this project in the form of issues, feature requests, and pull requests!
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## Licensing